William Randolph Hearst: Marion Davies

 Conceding an end to his political hopes, Hearst became involved in an affair with the film actress and comedian Marion Davies (1897–1961), former mistress of his friend Paul Block.
 From about 1919, he lived openly with her in California.

-After the death of Patricia Lake (1919/1923–1993), who had been presented as Davies's "niece," her family confirmed that she was Davies and Hearst's daughter.
+After the death of Patricia Lake, who had been presented as Davies's "niece," her family confirmed that she was Davies and Hearst's daughter.
 She had acknowledged this before her death.

 California properties

 George Hearst invested some of his fortune from the Comstock Lode in land.
 In 1865 he purchased about 30,000 acre, part of Rancho Piedra Blanca stretching from Simeon Bay and reached to Ragged Point.
-He paid the original grantee Jose de Jesus Pico USD$1 an acre, about twice the current market price.
+He paid the original grantee Jose de Jesus Pico US$1 an acre, about twice the current market price.
 Hearst continued to buy parcels whenever they became available, including Rancho San Simeon.

 In 1865, Hearst bought all of Rancho Santa Rosa totaling 13,184 acre except one section of 160 acre that Estrada lived on.
 However, as was common with claims before the Public Land Commission, Estrada's legal claim was costly and took many years to resolve.
 Estrada mortgaged the ranch to Domingo Pujol, a Spanish-born San Francisco lawyer, who represented him.
 Estrada was unable to pay the loan and Pujol foreclosed on it.
 Estrada did not have the title to the land.
 Hearst sued, but ended up with only 1340 acre of Estrada's holdings.

 Rancho Milpitas was a 43281 acre land grant given in 1838 by California governor Juan Bautista Alvarado to Ygnacio Pastor.
 The grant encompassed present-day Jolon and land to the west.
 When Pastor obtained title from the Public Land Commission in 1875, Faxon Atherton immediately purchased the land.
 By 1880, the James Brown Cattle Company owned and operated Rancho Milpitas and neighboring Rancho Los Ojitos.

 In 1923, Newhall Land sold Rancho San Miguelito de Trinidad and Rancho El Piojo to William Randolph Hearst.
 In 1925, Hearst's Piedmont Land and Cattle Company bought Rancho Milpitas and Rancho Los Ojitos (Little Springs) from the James Brown Cattle Company.
 Hearst gradually bought adjoining land until he owned about 250,000 acre.